imparth7/twitter/README.md

-# Twitter Clone - React Native with Expo and React Navigation
+# Twitter Clone - Expo and React Navigation
 This project is a work-in-progress clone of the popular social media platform Twitter, built using React Native with Expo and React Navigation.

 ## Features: